Explicit Acyclic Models and (Co)Chain Operations: The Surjection Operad

+\begin{rem} It is rather surprising perhaps that the arguments above do not require knowing the signs in Proposition \ref{20.3}(ii).
+The reader is welcome to assume that $\cS_*(n) = \cS_*^{bf}(n)$ is the Berger-Fresse complex, but everything works as stated for any of the surjection complexes.
+Since the $\phi$ are {\it injections}, and we know those signs, in principal the signs in $\cO_{\cZ}$ determine the signs in $\cO_{\cS}$.
+Also since $\phi$ is injective, Proposition \ref{20.14} implies the associativity property for the surjection complexes.\\

-Take monomials $M(1) = (0|0|0)$, $M(2) = (01|1|124|45)$, and $M(3) = (234)$.
-Form the summand of produced by the monomials $M(i)$.
-This 7-tensor is \end{exam} \end{proof} Although we have now proved Proposition \ref{20.14}, and thus proved that the maps $\cS_*(n) \to CoEnd(n)$ form an operad morphism, it is not much harder to actually get inside the identity that directly expresses the commutativity of the operad morphism diagram, at least ignoring signs.
+These two comments are quite analogous to Remark \ref{20.9}, where we pointed out that the {\it surjections} $TR \colon N_*(E\Sigma_n) \to S_*(n)$ imply the associativity property for the surjection complexes, and also implicitly determine the signs.
+Although this remark is quite amusing, we prefer the direct calculation of signs carried out in the proof of Proposition \ref{20.3}. $ $ \end{rem} {\bf *Matching Summands in Lemma \ref{20.15}.*} Although we have now proved Proposition \ref{20.14}, and thus proved that the maps $\cS_*(n) \to CoEnd(n)$ form an operad morphism, it is not much harder to actually get inside the identity from Lemma \ref{20.15} that directly expresses the commutativity of the operad morphism diagram, at least ignoring signs.
 The terms in the two sums match up as follows.\\